Walgreen retreats from plan to move tax domicile abroad

 “Treasury is reviewing a broad range of authorities for possible administrative actions that could limit the ability of companies to engage in inversions, as well as approaches that could meaningfully reduce the tax benefits after inversions take place,” a Treasury Department spokesperson said in an email.

-The spokesperson added there were limits to what Treasury could do without action by Congress, and that “legislation is the only way to fully address inversions.”
+The spokesperson added that there were limits to what Treasury can do without action by Congress, and that “legislation is the only way to fully address inversions.”

 Three prominent Democratic senators on Tuesday urged President Barack Obama to use his executive authority to reduce or eliminate tax breaks for companies that invert.